Tomperez98/blog/docs/notes-aws/well-architected-framework/pillars/cost-optimization/best-practices/cost-effective-resources.md

   - **Geographic Selection:** When you architect your solutions, a best practice is to seek to place computing resources closer to users to provide lower latency and strong data sovereignty.
 For global audiences, you should use multiple locations to meet these needs.
 You should select the geographic location that minimizes your costs.
   - **Third-party agreements and pricing:** When you utilize third-party solutions or services in the cloud, it is important that the pricing structures are aligned to Cost Optimization outcomes.
 Pricing should scale with the outcomes and value it provides.

+## Plan for Data Transfer
+An advantage of the cloud is that it is a managed network service.
+There is no longer the need to manage and operate a fleet of switches, routers, and other associated network equipment.
+Networking resources in the cloud are consumed and paid for in the same way you pay for CPU and storage—you only pay for what you use.
+Efficient use of networking resources is required for cost optimization in the cloud.

 <a href="https://docs.aws.amazon.com/wellarchitected/latest/cost-optimization-pillar/cost-effective-resources.html">![aws-logo](https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white)</a>